jyf588/pytorch-rl-bullet/README_manipulation.md

 ```
 sh trainmanip_0510.sh
 ```
+For each new training, you will need to modify the grasp and place pi names to avoid overwriting previous experiments.

 (Make sure we understand what each command means in the shell script)

 ## Testing Grasping Policy only